daniel-simpson/blog/content/posts/2009-04-09---since-when.md

 - "web-developer"
 - "xhtml"
 - "microsoft"
-description: "So apparently, according to Visual Web Developer, input elements don't belong in forms?"
+description: "So apparently, according to Visual Web Developer, input elements don't belong in forms?"
 ---
 So apparently, according to Visual Web Developer, input elements don't belong in forms?